 The Campus Awareness and Response Education (CARE) Team is a dedicated group of Stevens professionals who manage student crisis situations.
 The team focuses on raising the awareness of the community when a student is in crisis or distress, educating the community on the appropriate action to take when faced with a crisis, and responding in a way that preserves the safety of the community and provides maximum support for the student.
 The CARE Team meets regularly and responds to reports and students in need while providing outreach to relevant campus offices and contacts to gather information and address concerns.
 The CARE Team utilizes community resources, when appropriate, to assist students.
 A CARE Team Report can be submitted online by any individual concerned about a Stevens student.

 Diversity, Equity and Inclusion

-The Office of Diversity, Equity and Inclusion (DEI) in Student Affairs provides support and resources that center the needs and voices of underrepresented and underserved students, facilitate dialogues and educational workshops that promote inclusive leadership and engage all Stevens students, faculty and staff in co-creating a socially conscious community.
-The Office of DEI oversees the Intercultural Space, the Lore-El Center for Women’s Leadership and the Quiet Space and offers support and advocacy for members of the LGBTQ+ community.
-Visit the Office of DEI online at stevens.edu/dei.
+The Office of Student Culture and Belonging in Student Affairs provides support and resources that center the needs and voices of underrepresented and underserved students, facilitate dialogues and educational workshops that promote inclusive leadership and engage all Stevens students, faculty and staff in co-creating a socially conscious community.
+The Office of Student Culture and Belonging oversees the Intercultural Space, the Lore-El Center for Women’s Leadership and the Quiet Space and offers support and advocacy for members of the LGBTQ+ community.
+Visit the Office of Student Culture and Belonging online here.